midzdotdev/path-master/README.md

 ## Conceptualising Models

-In order to generate paths, we need to model the shape of our file structure.
+In order to get paths, we need to model the shape of our file structure.
 Before diving straight into the code, let's make sure we understand this kind of modelling as a concept.

 As an example, we're going to be modelling a collection of HTTP Live Streaming (HLS) video packages.